gonative-cc/relayer/README.md

 ### Flow

 The following diagram illustrates the flow of a transaction through the relayer and the database.
-This is one `Relayer` but it interacts with three different networks (`Native`, `IKA` and `Bitcoin`)
+This is one `Relayer`, but it interacts with three different networks (`Native`, `Ika` and `Bitcoin`)

 ```mermaid
 flowchart TB